 Git Merge Requests (MRs) play an integral role in DataOps.
-Therefore, we must have a profound (and keen) understanding of "everything" merge requests, including creating, reviewing, resolving conflicts, and merging the code in the MR's feature branch into the main/master branch.
+Therefore, it is necessary to have a profound understanding of "everything" merge requests, including creating, reviewing, resolving conflicts, and merging the code in the MR's feature branch into the main/master branch.

 Merge Requests Tips and Tricks